durgaprasannakumar/Retail-Price-Optimization/README.md

 Datasets required in .csv format.

 # Steps Involved:
-Understanding the retail price optimization problem
-In depth understanding of price elasticity
+Understanding the retail price optimization problem, In depth understanding of price elasticity,
-Initial understanding with the help of visualizations Understanding business context with the help of data Combining data
+Initial understanding with the help of visualizations, Understanding business context with the help of data, Combining data,
-Making inferences from plots
+Making inferences from plots,
-Segregating data based on analysis
+Segregating data based on analysis,
-Implementing model to identify price elasticity of items Creating generic code to identify price elasticity of all items Walkthrough of price optimization for one product and visualizing the outputs Generic code for price optimization for all products
+Implementing model to identify price elasticity of items, Creating generic code to identify price elasticity of all items, Walkthrough of price optimization for one product and visualizing the outputs, Generic code for price optimization for all products.